Local-in-time existence of strong solutions to a class of compressible Power-Law flows: Proof of Theorem 1

 \subsection{The Faedo-Galerkin approximations}

-Based on the necessary a priori estimates established in the previous section, the existence of strong solutions can be established by a standard argument: construct approximate solutions via a semi-discrete Galerkin scheme, derive uniform bounds and obtain solutions by passing to the limit, see (\cite{BAT2023}, \cite{hanguo}).
-Precisely, we construct approximate solutions in an appropriate finite-dimensional space by a fixed-point argument combined with the characteristics method and the Faeodo-Galerkin method.
-The existence of solutions will be extended to the complete space with the help of the a priori estimates established in the previous section.
+Based on the necessary a priori estimates derived in the previous section, the existence of strong solutions can be established by a standard argument: construct approximate solutions via a semi-discrete Galerkin scheme, derive uniform bounds, and obtain solutions by passing to the limit (see \cite{BAT2023}, \cite{hanguo}).
+Precisely, using a fixed-point argument combined with the characteristics method and the Faedo-Galerkin method, we construct approximate solutions in an appropriate finite-dimensional space, whose existence is then extended to the full space via the a priori estimates established in the previous section.
 Take $X=H^2(\Omega)$ as the basic function space as $X=H_0^1(\Omega)\cap H^2(\Omega)$ and its finite-dimensional subspaces as

 where $\{\phi^k\}$ denotes the set consisting of the eigenvectors of the Stokes operator.
 Thus, $\{\phi^k\}$ is an orthogonal basis of $L^2(\Omega)$ (is also an orthogonal in $H^2(\Omega)$).